 For a supplement that multitasks, try Nature's Bounty Extra Strength Hair, Skin and Nails, which contains 50 milligrams of collagen as well as a healthy dose of other beauty-boosting nutrients such as vitamins A and C, biotin and hyaluronic acid.
 Vitamins A and C are both powerful antioxidants that are essential for good skin health.
 According to the National Institutes of Health, biotin supplements may help improve the health of hair and nails, although research has so far been limited in this area.
 And dermatologists praise hyaluronic acid for its hydrating, plumping effect on skin.
 Nature's Bounty meets the FDA's GMP quality standards, a marker of trust for dietary supplements.

 Carlson Hair, Skin & Nails gummies can be found at your local health food store or online, making them a convenient choice.
 From the brand most widely known for its omega-3 and vitamin E supplements, these gummies contain 50 milligrams of collagen in addition to vitamin C, biotin, selenium, zinc and vitamin E, with a small amount of added sugar.
-In 2017, Carlson Labs was named the No. 1 health food store brand by ConsumerLab.com, a site that strives to identify the best quality health and nutritional products via independent testing.
+In 2017, Carlson Labs was named the No. 1 health food store brand by ConsumerLab.com.

 Best for Joints